ytyeoh/toyota/content/blog/corolla.en.md

      img= "corolla-14"

-### 360-T
+[safetyextra]
+  title = "360-T"
-Drive with confidence knowing that your Toyota is well-equipped with state-of-the-art features to optimise your journey.
-360-T ensures that you remain safe, connected, and in control.
+  description = "Drive with confidence knowing that your Toyota is well-equipped with state-of-the-art features to optimise your journey.
+360-T ensures that you remain safe, connected, and in control."

-[safe-t]
+[safety]
    [[safety.link]]
-     title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applies the brakes when there is a risk of collision.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applies the brakes when there is a risk of collision.<br>*Driver remains solely responsible for safe driving at all times." img= "corolla-15"
-     img= "corolla-15"
    [[safety.link]]
-     title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC) for All Speeds*" description= "Maintains a safe distance with preceding vehicle and brakes automatically when the car ahead stops.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC) for All Speeds*" description= "Maintains a safe distance with preceding vehicle and brakes automatically when the car ahead stops.<br>*Driver remains solely responsible for safe driving at all times." img= "corolla-16"
-     img= "corolla-16"
    [[safety.link]]
-     title= "Toyota Safety Sense Automatic High Beam (AHB)*" description= "Automatically switches between high beam and low beam as needed to provide maximum road visibility.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Automatic High Beam (AHB)*" description= "Automatically switches between high beam and low beam as needed to provide maximum road visibility.<br>*Driver remains solely responsible for safe driving at all times." img= "corolla-17"
-     img= "corolla-17"
    [[safety.link]]
-     title= "Toyota Safety Sense
-Lane Departure Alert (LDA)*"
-     description= "Alerts you when you unintentionally stray out of the lane.
-Less swaying, safer driving.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Lane Departure Alert (LDA)*" description= "Alerts you when you unintentionally stray out of the lane.
+Less swaying, safer driving.<br>*Driver remains solely responsible for safe driving at all times." img= "corolla-18"
-     img= "corolla-18"
    [[safety.link]]
-     title= "Toyota Safety Sense Lane Tracing Assist (LTA)*" description= "Keeps the vehicle centred either by detecting the lane or the preceding vehicle.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Lane Tracing Assist (LTA)*" description= "Keeps the vehicle centred either by detecting the lane or the preceding vehicle.<br>*Driver remains solely responsible for safe driving at all times." img= "corolla-19"
-     img= "corolla-19"
    [[safety.link]]
      title= "Tyre Pressure Warning System"